Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/01_OSI.md

 OSI Stack

 ## Key terminology
-the OSI model

-the TCP/IP model
+The OSI model and the TCP/IP model, see results.

 ## Exercise
 Study the OSI and TCP/IP models.